crabstars/planto/README.md

 var plantoRandomValues = new Planto(_msSqlContainer.GetConnectionString(), DbmsType.MsSql,
             options => options.SetValueGeneration(ValueGeneration.Random));

-// only creates entities with default values, see Attention part for more details var plantoDefaultValues = new Planto(_msSqlContainer.GetConnectionString(), DbmsType.MsSql);
+// only creates entities with default values, see Restriction part for more details var plantoDefaultValues = new Planto(_msSqlContainer.GetConnectionString(), DbmsType.MsSql);

 // if pk is not int, change e.g. to string or decimal